ricco386/ludolph-doorman/README.rst

     [ludolph_doorman.serve]

-- Update Ludolph to be run as a default user (pi), as it needs access to GPIO
+- Update Ludolph to run as a default user (pi), as it needs access to GPIO
 - Reload Ludolph::

-    sudo systemctl status ludolph.service
+    sudo systemctl restart ludolph.service

 **Dependencies:**